Graduate with your career in mind

 Step 2: Watch this video on our best tips on writing a resume.

 Step 3: Download the sample resume for your degree and put your resume in the proper format.
+If you already have a resume and need help putting it in the proper format, these brief videos will walk you through the process of re-formatting your current resume.

 Step 4: Reflect on your resume and start strengthening it.
 This Resume Ready Resource Guide breaks down the skills and certifications by degree so you can start actively build the skillset you need to land a job in your chosen field.
 These skills are some of the keywords that give you an advantage over other candidates.
 When you strengthen you, you strengthen your resume.
+Watch this video for more information on Resumes That Get Results.

 Step 5: Set up an appointment with us to review your resume, discuss gaps, and strengthen your resume for your chosen career path and/or company.
 Email email@example.com or call us at 303-315-8901 to schedule your appointment.